 Apart from this, iPhone 8 may feature Optical Image Stabilisation (OIS) in the telephoto lens as well as the wide-angle lens.
 The iPhone 7 only has OIS in the wide-angle lens.
 The dual rear cameras of iPhone 8, at least in the rumoured 5-inch model, will be aligned vertically rather than horizontally, says a report.

 While past naming conventions dictate that the 2017 iPhone models would be called iPhone 7s, and iPhone 7s Plus, most rumours say may not be the case.
 The tenth anniversary of the iPhone launch in 2007, will make next year's release a pretty big occasion for Apple.
 You can expect the name of the smartphone to be iPhone 8, though it is not beyond Apple to just call it something like the ‘New iPhone’.
+However, a recent report by Fast Company suggests that the next iPhone may be named iPhone X.

 Apple has launched the next iteration of the iPhone in September for several years now, so it's probably safe to say you can expect to see the official unveiling of iPhone 8 in September 2017.
 The first phase of iPhone 8 should begin 10 days or two weeks later, most likely on a Friday.